Microscopy¶

 from scipy import ndimage as ndi

-# compute distance to 0-valued background
+# Compute distance to 0-valued background

-distance = ndi.distance_transform_edt(c.img)
+distance: np.ndarray = ndi.distance_transform_edt(c.img)

 assert isinstance(distance, np.ndarray), "ensure type"

-plt.imshow(distance, cmap=plt.cm.hot);
+plt.imshow(distance, cmap=plt.cm.jet);

 We next use peak_local_max(...) to find local maxima.
-The function has a parameter that specifies the locality:
+The function has a parameter that specifies the locality: footprint (ndarray of bools) that is a mask for the local region within which to search for peaks at every point in image.

 from skimage.segmentation import watershed